 Yes!
 One of the main sites along the Trail is the Ohio State Reformatory which is open for tours April 1-September 3 (11am-4pm, everyday) and limited dates during the winter months.
 You can always see the outside of the Reformatory through the chain link fence at anytime when it is closed for tours.
 The other filming sites can also be seen from the outside if they are not open (Bissman Building, Renaissance Theatre, Wyandot County Courthouse and Shawshank Woodshop).

 Q. How long does it take to see the 16 filming sites?

 We suggest taking 2 days (or more if you include St. Croix) to thoroughly enjoy all of the 16 filming sites on The Shawshank Trail.
 This gives you time to drive to each location, tour, take pictures to post on social media, shop for souvenirs, dine, chat with other Shawshank fans and relive your favorite movie!

 Q. What about overnight accommodations?

-In need of a place to rest before you start your adventure?
-Check out lodging in the Mansfield area for rates and accommodations!
+In need of a place to rest after your adventure?
+Check out the Shawshank overnight package at the Quality Inn and Suites Mansfield here.

 Q. Where can I get a Shawshank meal, snack, or souvenir?

 For the most part, the filming sites welcome Shawshank travelers to tour or visit their facility!
 Some of these sites include The Ohio State Reformatory, Carrousel Antiques, the Bissman Building, and more!
 Please keep in mind that some sites, such as The Shawshank Woodshop do require notice prior to your arrival, so we can make sure you have a great visit!

 Pugh Cabin at Malabar Farm, where the opening scene of the movie was filmed, can only be viewed from the outside, but we love seeing your pictures!

 Q. Can I go on the land where the oak tree was located?